Why change is the name of the game

 London billboards in the early 2000s were plastered with Sarah Jessica Parker in her Gap attire.
 She even starred alongside Lenny Kravitz in a video highlighting the 2004 Fall collection and has maintained a close relationship to the well-known brand.
 However, even a Sex and the City icon wasn’t enough to salvage a store full of basic basics, and in September 2021, Gap pulled out of all its European stores.
 An equally significant overhaul occurred in early July 2022 when Gap CEO Sonia Syngal stepped down.
 Those who have continued to love the brand have been left wondering if these changes mark the beginning of the end or are a new beginning.

-With a less-than-desirable macroeconomic outlook, C-suite renovations in the retail industry are becoming so commonplace, it hardly feels like news to report it.
+With a less-than-desirable macroeconomic outlook, retail C-suite renovations in the retail industry are becoming so commonplace, it hardly feels like news to report it.
 But while it may sound cliché, a setback can be a set up for a comeback.
 What remains to be seen is if the high-profile changes will produce the creative approaches requisite for these retailers to make a strong comeback.
-Brick-and-mortar still holds a significant edge over e-commerce, and with new blood often comes new game plans (stay tuned for insight into the Gap’s recent Yeezy bold moves).
+Brick-and-mortar still holds a significant edge over e-commerce, and with new blood often comes new game plans.
 If the innovative strategies of these retailers hold up to quality in-store testing, the outlook for all these brands looks promising even in the wake of the current macroeconomic storms.

 Here’s a quick summary of brands giving senior leadership a new face.

-Opportunities for change: Gap is shaking up the social media world with its Yeezy “Shock Drop” in which black vans with white doves dumped Yeezy clothes throughout Chicago, Miami, and Los Angeles on livestream.
-And with Stranger Things making retro the new fad, using iconic Gap attire to appeal to Gen Z and Gen Alpha has great potential.
+With Stranger Things making retro the new fad, using iconic Gap attire to appeal to Gen Z and Gen Alpha has great potential.
 Already a brown Gap logo hoodie from yesteryear went viral in late 2021.
 Additionally, the younger generations care about social causes and full inclusion, meaning the plus-size initiatives still have teeth.
-Bodequality, as it has been dubbed, failed because of inventory miscalculations not because the premise itself was faulty – something that easily could be adjusted with adequate in-store testing prior to rollout.
+Bodequality, as their plus-size campaign has been dubbed, failed because of inventory miscalculations not because the premise itself was faulty – something that easily could be adjusted with adequate in-store testing prior to rollout.

 Who: The current Chief Operating Officer, Jeffery Owen, will replace Todd Vasos as CEO